dboddie-canonical-work/disgorged-docs/the-account-control-interface.rst

 The interface **does not** allow the management of users and groups for the system NSS databases in */etc*.

-Due to the privileged nature of access enabled by this interface, its use is reserved exclusively for “management snaps” from `brand stores <glossary.md#the-account-control-interface-heading--brand-store>`__.
+Due to the privileged nature of access enabled by this interface, its use is reserved exclusively for “management snaps” from :ref:`brand stores <glossary-brand-store>`.

 .. note::